Motional entanglement in low-energy collisions near shape resonances: End Matter

+\end{widetext} The principal value term $\textit{P}\,[...]$ appears in both 1D and 3D scattering~\cite{Dirac1927}, but is ignored when treating scattering as a ``reflection" of relative momentum~\cite{Schmuser2006,Harshman2008}, which effectively assumes $|\Vec{p}|=|\Vec{p}_{12}|$.
+This assumption results in a time-dependency of $\exp\,{[it{(p_1^2+p_2^2)}/{2m}]}$ in $\Tilde{\Psi}(\Vec{p}_1,\Vec{p}_2,t)$, which yields a time-\textit{independent} $\mathcal{K}_{s}$.
+However, according to our calculations, $\mathcal{K}_s$ can be very different from the correct asymptotic value $\mathcal{K}(t\to+\infty)$~\footnote{Neglecting the time-dependence may also explain claims of $\mathcal{K}_{max}$ larger than 2 in 1D collisions, as entanglement overall decays with time in 1D, converging to the bound expected for two orthogonal states.}.
+Moreover, neglecting $\textit{P}\,[...]$ results in a violation of energy conservation $\langle\Tilde{\Psi}|H|\Tilde{\Psi}\rangle$.
+It also eliminates the relative phase-shifts between the incoming and outgoing partial wave components, i.e., a key feature of quantum scattering.

-To properly integrate over $\Vec{p}$ in Eq.~\eqref{eq-329} including $\textit{P}\,[...]$, however, is challenging: The singularity near $p_{12}$ in $\textit{P}\,[...]$ is usually handled by the Residue theorem, assuming the remaining integrand is analytic and vanishes at large distance.
-However, exponential factors such as Gaussian functions $\psi_{0\alpha}(\Vec{p}_{\alpha},t)$ diverge over half of the complex plane [e.g., $e^{-(iR)^2}\to+\infty$], blocking the construction of a closed contour $C$, making the Residue theorem no longer advantageous.
-Therefore, evaluating $\Tilde{\Psi}(\Vec{p}_1,\Vec{p}_2,t)$ is not easy as initially appears, but rather tricky and difficult.
-To avoid these issues and fully capture coherence, we evaluate entanglement in real space through $\Tilde{\Psi}(\Vec{r}_1,\Vec{r}_2,t)$.
+It is challenging to properly integrate over $\Vec{p}$ in Eq.~\eqref{eq-329}: The singularity near $p_{12}$ in $\textit{P}\,[...]$ is usually handled by the residue theorem, assuming the remaining integrand is analytic and vanishes at large distance.
+However, exponential factors as those in the Gaussians $\psi_{0\alpha}(\Vec{p}_{\alpha},t)$ diverge over half of the complex plane, impeding the common construction of a closed contour $C$.
+Moreover, the analyticity of the phase-shifts $\delta_l(p)$ over the complex plane can be problematic.
+All of this makes evaluating $\Tilde{\Psi}(\Vec{p}_1,\Vec{p}_2,t)$ rather tricky, and entanglement calculations based on momentum space need to be carefully scrutinized.
+To avoid these issues and fully capture coherence, we have evaluated entanglement in real space through $\Tilde{\Psi}(\Vec{r}_1,\Vec{r}_2,t)$, as described above.
 Nevertheless, Eq. \eqref{eq-287} remains instructive for elucidating why plane-wave initial states fail to generate entanglement, as we explain next.